What is sepsis?

 What are the symptoms of sepsis?

 Common symptoms of sepsis are fever, chills, rapid breathing and heart rate, rash, confusion and disorientation.
 Many of these symptoms, such as fever and difficulty breathing, mimic other conditions, making sepsis hard to diagnose in its early stages.

 How is sepsis diagnosed?

-A blood test is typically performed to reveal if the number of white blood cells is abnormal, a common sign of the condition.
-Blood and other bodily fluids such as urine and sputum are also usually tested for the presence of infectious agents.
+Doctors diagnose sepsis by examining patients for fever, increased heart rate and increased respiratory rate.
+They often perform a blood test to see if a patient has an abnormal number of white blood cells, a common sign of sepsis; or an elevated lactate level, which correlates with severity of the condition.
+Doctors may also test blood and other bodily fluids such as urine and sputum for the presence of infectious agents.

 In addition, a chest X-ray or a CT scan can help identify the site of infection.

 How is sepsis treated?

 People with sepsis are usually treated in hospital intensive care units.
 Doctors try to quell the infection, sustain the vital organs and prevent a drop in blood pressure.